Next: About this document ...

 Furthermore

-Comparing this result to (2) we conclude that is a Poisson
+Comparing this result to (2) we conclude that

 random variable with parameter